aratare-jp/shinsetsu/README.md

 and _never_ touched it again?
 I sure have.
 In fact, all the time.
 But, why?

 Well, the answer is simple: that website has disappeared among _many_ other websites, all of which were the results of the "I'll just bookmark this website just in case" habit.
 Solution?
+Either:

-Either (1) relying on autocompletion to find that website via the address bar (by the way, any browser will only display 10 matching bookmarks _at most_), or (2) summoning up the bookmark manager.
+1. Relying on autocompletion to find that website via the address bar (which is a hit-or-miss most of the time), or
+2. Summoning up the bookmark manager.

 Either way, chances are you can find it, but not without having to go through all these unnecessary steps.
 Oh, and good luck trying to do so  with a _nested structure_ (i.e. bookmark folders within bookmark folders) that a majority of us, when feel the need to "organise" our bookmarks, seem to always fall back on.